 The Rachel Maddow Show sought out any instances of “one more gun” actually stopping a mass-shooting… and they came up with one… kind of.
 On May 25, 2008, a family feud erupted in Winnemucca, Nevada.
 Ernesto Villa Gomez burst into a bar and killed two members of another family.
 When he stopped to reload, “a man from Reno took out a gun and shot Villa Gomez.
 That man has a concealed weapons permit.”

-Pro-gun people often combat the idea of gun control with the argument that “if someone wants to kill someone else, they’ll do it regardless of whether or not they have a gun.”
+Pro-gun advocates often combat the idea of gun safety reform (aka “gun control”) with the argument that “if someone wants to kill someone else, they’ll do it regardless of whether or not they have a gun.”
 But as Eddie Izzard once said, “I think the gun helps.
 Just shouting ‘bang!’ isn’t going to kill too many people.”

 Yes, if Holmes, Cho, Loughner, or any other murders decided they wanted to kill people, and they didn’t have access to guns, it still would’ve been theoretically possible.
 But why make it so easy for them?

-While it is true that there is no amount of regulations that could stop someone from killing someone else if they really want to, that does not mean that we should abandon all regulations.
-Guns are banned on planes, but I could theoretically stab someone with a pencil… so should TSA ban pencils on planes?
-No. But should they remove metal detectors and let people carry on knives, guns, and explosive material?
+While it is true that there is no amount of regulations that could stop someone from killing someone else if they really want to, that does NOT mean that we should abandon all regulations.
+For example, guns are banned on planes, but I could theoretically stab someone with a pencil, so should TSA ban pencils on planes?
+No. But should they remove metal detectors and just let people carry on whatever they want, including knives, guns, and explosive material?
 No.

 The answer to “if someone wants to kill someone, you can’t stop them” isn’t “let everyone carry a gun if they want to.”
-I agree that the “one more gun” myth sounds good in theory… but we don’t live in a theoretical world.
-In practice, it would turn us into a country of hair-trigger vigilantes.
+In practice, that would turn us into a country of hair-trigger vigilantes.

 The solution is not to introduce more guns into more situations under the guise that people need to be able to protect themselves once an attack begins.
 The facts above show that once an attack begins, it’s already too late.
-The solution must come from prevention: gun control.
+The solution must come from prevention: gun safety reform.

 “The real NRA nut says ‘if the government can take our guns, then after that they can come take our freedoms.’
 But what happened with the Patriot Act was the government said, ‘No, no, no – keep the guns, just give us the freedoms.’